Last factual update: 1 June 2026. Link update: 8 June 2026.

 Bottom line

-Chichén Itzá is closed because of a local dispute over access, commerce, and control around the new visitor centre.
+Chichén Itzá was closed because of a local dispute over access, commerce, and control around the new visitor centre.

 The ruins themselves are not the problem.